Get Matched With Photography Programs

 What is a Photographer?

 A photographer is a trained professional who records images using a camera, special lights, and other tools to enhance their subject.
 Photographers tend to fall into one of four categories: commercial, fashion, journalistic, and fine art.
 Commercial photographers work for businesses and often take photographs of products for use in catalogs, on websites, or other purposes.
-They might also have businesses that focus on, or feature, portraiture, including wedding photographs.
+They might also have businesses that focus on portraiture or wedding photography.

 Fine art photographers are often off-duty commercial, fashion, or journalistic photographers who capture images that are intended to evoke emotion or tell a story that has a wider social application than commerce.
 They still offer their work for sale, but in fine art galleries.
-That is, they are not commissioned to photograph a product, but their work is valued based on its compositional and artistic merit alone.
+They are not commissioned to photograph a product, but their work is valued based on its compositional and artistic merit alone.

 Compare Popular Online Photography Programs